-Penalty Provision: A person who, without a permit, knowingly or intentionally releases an exotic animal or a wild animal into the wild commits a Class C misdemeanor.
-A person in the business of selling exotic reptiles who knowingly or intentionally sells or transfers an exotic reptile without a permit commits a Class C misdemeanor.
-The fine for a Class C misdemeanor is at least \$500 and not more than \$2,500.
+Penalty Provision: A person who, without a permit, knowingly or intentionally releases an exotic animal or a wild animal into the wild commits a Class C misdemeanor and is liable for a fine of at least \$500 and not more than \$2,500.
+A person in the business of selling exotic reptiles who knowingly or intentionally sells or transfers an exotic reptile without a permit commits a Class C misdemeanor, which carries a fine of a maximum of \$500 plus up to 60 days in jail.

-A person not in the business of selling exotic reptiles who sells an exotic reptile without notifying the department in accordance with this section commits a Class C infraction The maximum judgment for a Class C infraction is \$500.
+A person not in the business of selling exotic reptiles who sells an exotic reptile without notifying the DNR in accordance with this section commits a Class C infraction The maximum judgment for a Class C infraction is \$500.